Brain and Mind

 Brain and Mind is an introduction to the functional anatomy of the human brain.This module will be the opportunity for you to approach the way in which the brain implements the human mind.

-We will start with a General Introduction to the concept of mental representation, i.e., the basic concept behind that of mind.
+We will start Brain and Mind with a General Introduction to the concept of mental representation, i.e., the basic concept behind that of mind.

-Then, Chapter 1 (over two weeks) will be devoted mainly to the anatomy of the brain, which is a prerequisite for you to understand the biological bases of psychology.
+Chapter 1 (split in two parts over two weeks) will be devoted to the anatomy of the brain, which is a prerequisite for you to understand the biological bases of psychology.
 When possible, brain structures are described in relation to their function or at least some aspects of their reason to be.

-Finally, in Chapter 8, I will introduce some important aspects of functional cerebral asymmetry in relation to the main division of the human brain into hemispheres.
+Finally, in Chapter 8, I will introduce some important aspects of functional cerebral asymmetry in relation to the main division of the human brain into hemispheres and propose an idea to conceptualise the human brain not as one, single entity, but rather two, three, four, or more interconnected systems.

-At the beginning of each week, you will answer 10 test MCQ questions, which will be corrected immediately.
-The final exam will feature 40 of the MCQ questions presented and discussed throughout the course of the module.
+At the beginning of each core lecture, we will go over 10 sample MCQ questions concerning the previous lecture, which will be corrected immediately.
+The final exam will feature a random selection of 40 of the MCQ questions presented and discussed throughout the course of the module, so if you attend the MCQ corrections you should easily pass that component of the final exam in May.

-Try to keep in mind that the amount of information one’s brain can store is essentially unlimited (or at least that we have no idea how much information it can store).
-The more you read, discover, look at photographs and drawings, and discuss ideas amongst yourselves, the more you will learn and remember.
-In fact, the more you learn, the more you enable your brain to learn (it is just the opposite of a limited space that can be filled).
-So, go for it and enjoy limitless knowledge and mental blooming!
+Let it be known that the amount of information your brain can store is essentially unlimited (or at least that we can’t really tell how much information it can store).
+The more you read, explore, look at images, watch videos, and discuss ideas with others, the more you will learn, remember, and bloom mentally.
+In fact, the more you learn, the more you enable your brain to learn!

 Adequate answer to the question, largely based on lecture material.
 No real development of arguments.